egel-lang/egel/README.md

 ------------

-This interpreter is being developed on Linux/MacOS/BSD and uses icu4c for Unicode support, fmt for formatting, and GNU lightning as a ahead-of-time backend.
+This interpreter is being developed on Linux/MacOS/BSD and uses icu4c for Unicode support, fmt for formatting, ffi as a foreign function interface, and GNU lightning as a ahead-of-time backend.

 The interpreter can be compiled with a current C++ compiler and employs cmake to build.